Skip to content

 Payment Schedule

-In August of each year, you and your supervisor will receive a statement of your guaranteed income for the following year, a breakdown of the value of each kind of support in the total package, and a letter describing each of the kinds of support.
+In August of each year, you and your supervisor will receive a statement of your guaranteed income for the following year, a breakdown of the value of each kind of support in the total package, a letter describing each of the kinds of support, and the amount to be received each month.
 This description will take into account your visa status (domestic/international), term of first registration, any major scholarships you hold, and your stage in your degree program.
-The package represents a framework you and your supervisor can customize to some extent.
-Together you may choose to alter TA hours and amounts paid as Research Assistantships according to some constraints (see below).
-The scheduling of RA payments can be adjusted to best meet your individual needs.
-When you and your supervisor have agreed on the details, a jointly signed description of the customized support plan should be submitted to the local financial administrator for implementation.
+When you and your supervisor have agreed on the details, a jointly signed description of the support plan should be submitted to the local financial administrator for implementation.
 You will receive more information in August about this, when you receive your stipend package form.

 Categories of Support